Office of Public and Intergovernmental Affairs

 Because there are different regulatory requirements that may affect VA payment and Veteran liability for the cost of care, it is very important that the nearest VA medical facility to where emergency services are furnished be notified as soon as possible after emergency treatment is sought.
 If emergency inpatient services are required, VA will assist in transferring the Veteran to a Department facility, if available.
 Timely filing claim limitations apply.
 For additional information, contact the nearest VA medical facility.
 Please note that reimbursement criteria for Veterans living or traveling outside the United States fall under VA’s Foreign Medical Program (FMP), and differ from the criteria for payment of emergency treatment received in the United States.

-VA will provide reimbursement for medical services for service- connected disabilities or any disability associated with and found to be aggravating a service-connected disability for those Veterans living or traveling outside the United States.
-This program will also reimburse for the treatment of foreign medical services needed as part of an approved VA vocational rehabilitation program.
-Veterans living in the Philippines should register with the U.S. Veterans Affairs office in Pasay City, telephone 011- 632-838-4566 or by email at email@example.com.
-All other Veterans living or planning to travel outside the U.S. should register with the Denver Foreign Medical Program office, P.O.
+VA may authorize reimbursement for medical services for service- connected disabilities or any disability associated with and found to be aggravating a service-connected disability for those Veterans living or traveling outside the United States.
+This program may also reimburse for the treatment of foreign medical services needed as part of an approved VA vocational rehabilitation program.
+Veterans receiving health care services in the Philippines should register with the U.S. Veterans Affairs office in Pasay City.
+Veterans calling from within the Philippines may contact the VA office in Pasay City at 1-800-1888- 8782.
+If calling from outside of the Philippines, the number is 011- 632-318-8387.
+Veterans may also register by email at IRIS.va.gov.
+All other Veterans living or planning to travel outside the U.S. should register with the Foreign Medical Program, P.O.
 Box 469061, Denver, CO 80246-9061, USA; telephone 303-331-7590.
-For information visit: www.va.gov/hac/forbeneficiaries/fmp/fmp.asp
+For information visit: www.va.gov/hac/forbeneficiaries/fmp/fmp.asp.

-My HealtheVet’s free, online Personal Health Record is available 24/7, wherever there is Internet access.
-Those with an upgraded account (obtained by completing the one-time In-Person Authentication* process) can:
+My HealtheVet’s free, online Personal Health Record is available 24 hours a day, seven days a week with Internet access.
+Those with an upgraded account (obtained by completing the one-time in-person authentication* process) can:

 With My HealtheVet, Veterans can access trusted health information to better manage personal health care and learn about other VA benefits and services.